acts-project/acts/docs/tracking.md

 be correctly taken into account during particle propagation, the material is projected onto dedicated material surfaces.
 These material surfaces are spread across the detector geometry.
-Each layer is created with two
-\emph{approach surfaces} on either side.
+Each layer is created with two *approach surfaces* on either side.
 Their distance can be interpreted as the thickness of the layer in question.
 Examples of these approach surfaces can be found in {numref}`geometry_detail`, at the inner and outer radius.
 Approach surfaces, and the boundary surfaces between volumes mentioned before,